alexisdacosta/handwritten-character-sequence-recognition/docs/report.md

 To do so, we will divide our project in 3 steps.
 Each step will have a Jupyter notebook detailing its implementation.

 1. Creation of a machine learning model for handwritten digit recognition and its training and results
-2. Creation of a machine learning model for handwritten character recognition (digits + letters) and its training and result
+2. Creation of a machine learning model for handwritten character recognition (digits + letters) and its training and results
 3. Use of these models for the recognition of a sequence of characters

 ## Datasets used